openhab/openhab-docs/configuration/items.md

 For example, if you have a `Player` Item, a State Channel could be responsible for propagating the state of an audio player (`PLAYING`, `PAUSED`) to your Item as well as listening for proper Commands (`PLAY`, `PAUSE`, `PREVIOUS`, `NEXT`)
 - Trigger Channels will only send events that won't have any effect on the Item unless you treat them with Rules or use a Trigger Profile to do state changes or commands based on your event.
 For example, when you use a Binding that integrates buttons or wall switches, a Trigger Channel could be responsible for sending a `PRESSED` event when someone is pressing the button of the device.
-This event on it's own won't change anything on the Item, but you could use, for example, the Trigger Profile "rawbutton-toggle-switch" to toggle a lamp on or off when the button is clicked.
+This event on its own won't change anything on the Item, but you could use, for example, the Trigger Profile "rawbutton-toggle-switch" to toggle a lamp on or off when the button is clicked.
 Also, you could e.g. define a Rule that is triggered by this event and calculates the color of the lamp based on the sun position.

 Some Bindings support automatic discovery of Things, in which case discovered Things will appear in the Inbox in the Paper UI.